BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

     grep 'bad decrypt' $RNASEQ_VITALIT_ALL_RES/*/*.err
     #
     grep 'Your file is probably truncated' $RNASEQ_VITALIT_ALL_RES/*/*.err
-    # FastQC error, seen joint with previous one
+    # FastQC error, seem joint with previous one
     grep 'error writing output file' $RNASEQ_VITALIT_ALL_RES/*/*.err
-    # This one is present in many fastqc outputs, which doesn't seem to be really problematic...
+    # This one is present in many FastQC outputs, which doesn't seem to be really problematic...
     grep 'Failed to process file stdin' $RNASEQ_VITALIT_ALL_RES/*/*.err
     #
     ```